How to Stock a Frugal Pantry

 Broth, stock, soups

-I live by the adage that you “Don’t start a soup with water”.
+I live by the adage “don’t start a soup with water”.
 OK, it has to be liquid, but use chicken broth or stock or bone broth instead of plain water.

 You can use vegetable or chicken stock in place of water to cook rice to add additional flavor.